 In 1989, Michel invited Patrick to discover the "Palais Brongniart" and the Paris Stocks Exchange.
 Following this visit, Patrick developed a passion for the financial markets.

 Michel has a master's degree in business and economics from ESSEC, and is former student of the CFAF.
 He is also honorary member of the "Société Française des Analystes Financiers (SFAF)".

 Ivan Leveille Nizerolle, CFA, FRM

-Ivan has close to thirty years of investment experience.
+Ivan has more than thirty years of investment experience.
 He began his career with Banque du Bâtiment et des Travaux Publics in the treasury department.
 In 1989, he moved to the Crédit Agricole Group as a derivatives products and interest rate trader on the French and German markets.
 He moved to Chicago in 1999, and was an analyst focusing on the arbitrage and multi-strategy managers based in North America, before becoming a senior portfolio manager and the managing director of Credit Agricole Asset Management Alternative Investments (CAAM AI), which, at the time, had $15 billion under management.

 He is an expert in asset allocation and mutual funds due diligence.
 Ivan has the French equivalent of a masters degree from the University Paris-Dauphine in financial markets and business management.
 He also has a master's degree in economics from the University of Paris-Sorbonne and a masters in engineering from the Ecole Nationale des Travaux Publics (ESTP).